ALLUOS/ALLUOS.github.io/_posts/2020-05-01-evaluation.md

 * conducting technical testing allows us to detect defects and bugs of the program and helps to prevent their occurrence in future development;
 * the use of freely distributed products makes it possible to use technologies for remote interaction of subjects of the educational process among all interested users;
 * the idea of remote interaction of all participants in the educational process, laid in the basis of the project, allows to reduce the time spent on staying in special institutions, which is especially important for additional improvement of language skills;
-* additional acquisition of skills in working with computer and information and communication electronic technologies by students;
+* additional acquisition of skills in working with computer and electronic communication technologies by users;
 * optimization in volume and significant improvement in the quality of educational and methodological materials through the use of electronic media and constant updating of information;
 * more effective use of technical and organizational capabilities for the implementation of a flexible individual approach to training.